George Wallace 1968 presidential campaign: General election results

 Wallace's "outsider" status was once again popular with voters, particularly in the rural South.
-He won 9,901,118 popular votes (out of a total of 73,199,998)—that is, 13.53% of votes cast nationally—carried five Southern states - Alabama, Arkansas, Georgia, Louisiana, Mississippi - won 45 electoral votes plus one vote from a faithless elector, and came fairly close to receiving enough votes to throw the election to the House of Representatives.
+He won 9,901,118 popular votes (out of a total of 73,199,998), that is, 13.5% of votes cast nationally; carried five Southern states—Alabama, Arkansas, Georgia, Louisiana, and Mississippi; and won 45 electoral votes plus one vote from a faithless elector, and came fairly close to receiving enough votes to throw the election to the House of Representatives.
 He was the first such person since Harry F. Byrd, an independent segregationist candidate in the 1960 presidential election.
 (John Hospers in 1972, Ronald Reagan in 1976, Lloyd Bentsen in 1988, John Edwards in 2004 and many non-candidates in 2016 all received one electoral vote from dissenters, but none earned those votes via the popular vote, and none except Hospers were actively running for president in the general election for those respective years.)
 Wallace also received the vote of one North Carolina elector who was pledged to Nixon.

 Wallace's percentage vote of 13.53% is considerably less than the 19% won by Ross Perot in 1992 who unlike Wallace did not win any electoral votes.

 Wallace was the most popular 1968 presidential candidate among young men.
 Wallace also proved to be popular among blue-collar workers in the North and Midwest, and he took many votes which might have otherwise gone to Humphrey.

 Wallace's support in the North plummeted from 13% in early October to 8% by election day.
 Nixon won the Carolinas and Tennessee with less than 40% of the vote, with Wallace close behind.
 These were worth 32 electoral votes (though Wallace had received 1 electoral vote from North Carolina).
 Had Wallace won these states, Nixon would have won the election with 270 votes, the bare minimum.
 However, it is highly likely that a stronger Wallace performance would have handed Missouri, the closest state (a margin of 0.57%) and a border state, to Humphrey, which would have thrown the election to the House (which as explained earlier, was Wallace's intention all along).
 A change of around 1% in either Ohio or New Jersey would have also thrown the election to the House, had Wallace carried North Carolina or Tennessee.
 A Wallace win in either one of the Carolinas or Tennessee and a 1.14% shift in Ohio would be the simplest way for the election to be thrown to the House.

 For Wallace to have denied Nixon the electoral vote majority himself, the closest way possible would be another 48,000 votes in Tennessee, 39,000 votes in South Carolina, 132,000 votes in North Carolina and 211,000 votes in Florida, a total of 430,000 votes which would have brought Nixon down to 256 electoral votes and Wallace up to 91 electoral votes.
 These states were all the ones that Wallace had come in second bypassing the need to get ahead of Humphrey.